Adam Willis Wagnalls

 Adam Willis Wagnalls (September 24, 1843 – September 3, 1924) was an American publisher.
 He was the co-founder of the Funk & Wagnalls Company in 1877.

 Wagnalls was born in Lithopolis, Ohio, but moved away at age 5.
-Wagnalls attended Wittenberg College (now Wittenberg University) in Springfield, Ohio, with Isaac Kaufmann Funk, where he became a lutheran minister.
+Wagnalls attended Wittenberg College (now Wittenberg University) in Springfield, Ohio, where he became a Lutheran minister, with Isaac Kaufmann Funk.
 He married Hester Anna Willis, also a native of Lithopolis.
 They had one child, Mabel Wagnalls Jones.